TheThingsNetwork/docs/_content/devices/bytes.md

 memcpy(payload + sizeofPayloadA + sizeofPayloadB, payloadC, sizeofPayloadC);
 ```

 > You might wonder why [`memcpy()`](http://en.cppreference.com/w/c/string/byte/memcpy) accepts `payload + sizeOfPayloadA` as they seem 🍏 and 🍊.
-Think of it as an instruction to copy to the `payload` buffer, but after moving the point it will copy to with the length of the payloads we added so far.s
+Think of it as an instruction to copy to the `payload` buffer, but after moving the point it will copy to, with the length of the payloads we added so far.

 Decode (payload functions)